Female education: British India

 The Church Missionary Society tasted greater success in South India.
 The first boarding school for girls came up in Tirunelveli in 1821.
 By 1840 the Scottish Church Society constructed six schools with roll strength of 200 Hindu girls.
 When it was mid-century, the missionaries in Madras had included under its banner, 8,000 girls.

-Women's employment and education was acknowledged in 1854 by the East Indian Company's Programme: Wood's Dispatch.
+Women's employment and education was acknowledged in 1854 by the East Indian Company's Programme: Wood's Despatch.
 Slowly, after that, there was progress in female education, but it initially tended to be focused on the primary school level and was related to the richer sections of society.
 The overall literacy rate for women increased from 0.2% in 1882 to 6% in 1947.

 In western India, Jyotiba Phule and his wife Savitribai Phule became pioneers of female education when they started a school for girls in 1848 in Pune.
-In eastern India, apart from important contributions by eminent Indian social reformers like Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar, John Elliot Drinkwater Bethune was also a pioneer in promoting women's education in 19th-century India.
-With participation of like-minded social reformers like Ramgopal Ghosh, Raja Dakshinaranjan Mukherjee and Pandit Madan Mohan Tarkalankar, he established Calcutta's (now Kolkata) first school for girls in 1849 called the secular Native Female School, which later came to be known as Bethune School.
+In eastern India, notable contributions came from Indian social reformers such as Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar alongside John Elliot Drinkwater Bethune, who was also a pioneer in promoting women's education in 19th-century India.
+With participation of like-minded social reformers like Ramgopal Ghosh, Raja Dakshinaranjan Mukherjee and Pandit Madan Mohan Tarkalankar, Bethune established Calcutta's (now Kolkata) first school for girls in 1849 called the secular Native Female School, which later came to be known as Bethune School.
 In 1879, Bethune College, affiliated to the University of Calcutta, was established which is the oldest women's college in Asia.

 In 1878, the University of Calcutta became one of the first Indian universities to admit female graduates to its degree programmes, before any British universities would begin to do the same.
 This point was later raised during the controversy surrounding the 1883 Ilbert Bill, a proposed legislation which would allow Indian judges to judge European offenders.
 The Anglo-Indian community in India largely opposed the bill, claiming that Indians (both male and female) were largely uneducated and thus unsuited to judging European offenders in court.
 Indian women who supported the bill responded by noting that they were more educated as a whole then the Anglo-Indian women who opposed the bill, pointing out that more women in India had gained academic degrees than those living in the United Kingdom.